lipiventura/PFL-FEUP/README.md

 ![image](https://user-images.githubusercontent.com/39671616/148706111-d2d41cf4-3c49-40b2-8284-b4646ba09c68.png)

 ### How to Move
-To choose your move, you simply have to follow the instructions printed on the console.
+Versus Computer: to choose your move, you simply have to follow the instructions printed on the console.
 The console will print a message asking for you to choose the Row and Column where you want to play, through doChange/4.
 This function calls RowSelection/1, ColumnSelection/1 and masterRule/5 to check if your move is valid.
 If your move is out of bounds or is an invalid move, the application will ask you to choose again.
-After that, the function changeBoard/5 is invoked to register yout move in the board.
+After that, the function changeBoard/5 is invoked to register your move in the board.

 ### End of Game